anasbelmessid1/ToDo-Application/README.md

 ```
 *<h2>Conclusion</h2>*

-In this practical course ,we worked on the MVC model and implementing it to create todo application because of its flexibility and ease of use compared to the ItemBased model.
+In this project ,we worked on the MVC model and implementing it to create todo application because of its flexibility and ease of use compared to the ItemBased model.